mattsah/progress.is-by.us/common/docs/handling-requests/01-routing.md

 	'@providers' => [

 		//
-		// The provider mapping lists concrete class providers for given interfaces, the
+		// Provides a concrete implementation for the Router's ResolverInterface for resolving
-		// interface is the key, while the class is the value.
+		// route target actions.
 		//

 		'mapping' => [